 Sukut has been nationally recognized for its work on a variety of projects.
-These projects range from small to large and encompass earthmoving, dam construction, roadways, major drainage structures environmental clean-up, landfill openings and closures and projects in the renewable energy field.
-In recent years, our firm has received more than 30 industry honors, including Contractor of the Year and Best Company to Work For.
+These projects range from small to large and encompass earthmoving, dam construction, roadways, major drainage structures environmental clean-up, landfill openings and closures, and projects in the renewable energy field.
+In recent years, the firm has received more than 50 industry honors, including Contractor of the Year and Best Company to Work For.

-We are proud of our long-standing and solid reputation in the Construction industry.
-We maintain this status by offering the highest level of project quality and safety, the very best in personnel and cost-effective work.
-Given our extensive experience in the construction industry and solid general engineering background, Sukut brings EXPERIENCE, SAFETY, VALUE and TIMELY RESPONSE to the construction efforts on behalf of its clients.
+Sukut is proud of its long-standing and solid reputation in the Construction industry.
+The company maintains this status by offering the highest level of project quality and safety, the very best in personnel, and cost-effective work.
+Given Sukut’s extensive experience in the construction industry and solid general engineering background, the firm brings EXPERIENCE, SAFETY, VALUE, and TIMELY RESPONSE to the construction efforts on behalf of its clients.

-In 1990, Mike Crawford was named President of Sukut Construction.
-Founder, Myron Sukut assumed the role of Chairman of the Board.
-In 1999 Mike Crawford became the Company’s CEO while continuing serving as President.
+In 1990, Mike Crawford was named president of Sukut Construction.
+Founder, Myron Sukut assumed the role of chairman of the board.
+In 1999 Mike Crawford became the Company’s chief executive officer while continuing to serve as president.
 The decade was one of celebration and recognition as Sukut garnered more than 20 top industry awards for quality work and safety.
 Sukut and its partners completed the challenging 26-mile Foothill/Eastern Transportation Corridor within budget and 14-months ahead of schedule, moving 67 million cubic yards of earth and rock, (equal to approximately one-fourth the size of the Panama Canal).
 Hundreds of clients and employees celebrated Sukut’s 30 years of earthmoving excellence with festivities on the Toll Road, prior to its opening.
 Sukut was also recognized for its exceptional safety performance for the completion of 57,497 safe work hours on the corridor project.

 Present and Beyond

-In 2017, Steve Yurosek was named President of Sukut Construction.
-Sukut’s former President, Mike Crawford, remained the Company’s CEO.
-Approaching the next decade, Sukut continues to do what it does best, “build from the ground down” with unparalleled earthmoving and civil engineering expertise in over ten areas: Alternative Energy, Emergency Response, Flood control, Water Control, Excavation, Land Remediation, Landfill Maintenance, Recreation Development, Resorts Development, Shoring Techniques, Transportation, Underground Utilities, Large Water Systems, Water Infrastructure.
+In 2017, Steve Yurosek was named president of Sukut Construction.
+Sukut’s former president, Mike Crawford, remained the Company’s CEO.
+In 2020, Steve assumed the CEO/president position and continues to lead Sukut in building upon its success in the industry.
+Approaching the next decade, Sukut continues to do what it does best, “build from the ground down” with unparalleled earthmoving and civil engineering expertise in over ten areas: Alternative Energy, Emergency Response, Flood Control, Water Control, Excavation, Land Remediation, Landfill Maintenance, Recreation Development, Resorts Development, Shoring Techniques, Transportation, Underground Utilities, Large Water Systems, Water Infrastructure.

-Sukut began its geographical expansion by completing projects In Arizona, Virginia, and Canada.
-By being an industry expert in five markets: Private Works, Public Works, Environmental, Energy Projects, Special Projects / Joint Ventures, Sukut continues working on its strategic and organic plans to grow across the United States, diversify and provide an inspiring and challenging environment for its employees.
+Sukut began its geographical expansion by completing projects in Arizona, Virginia, Texas, and Canada.
+By being an industry expert in five markets: Private Works, Public Works, Environmental Services, Alternative Energy, and Dams and Reservoirs, Sukut pursues its strategic and organic plans to grow across the United States, diversify, and provide an inspiring and challenging environment for its employees.